Taiyou/DeepLearningSpecialization/StructuringMachineLearningProjects/README.md

 This is a standalone course, and you can take this so long as you have basic machine learning knowledge.
 This is the third course in the Deep Learning Specialization.
 # Week 1
+* Setting up your goal
+- Orthogonalization: extraction of features which are as mutually independent as possible.

 # Week 2